Biography

 Besides singing regularly in baroque -and oratorio concerts, the baroque song specifically is close to Henriette’s heart.
 This and a long-time musical partnership with David van Ooijen, lutenist and guitarist, led to the production of their cd “La Cecchina” which features a selection of Francesca Caccini’s Il primo Libro delle Musiche (1618).
 This recording was well received in the press.
 National newspaper The Telegraaf noted “sympathetic beauty” and “beautiful repertoire, performed with a voice both personal and beautiful”.

-Considering herself more and more a chamber musician and Lieder singer, Henriette initiates new partnerships in this field, exploring often unknown vocal chamber music with inspiring combinations such as voice-saxophone-piano, or voice-clarinet-guitar.
-She launched a concert series in her hometown of Amersfoort in 2015, which focusses on original vocal chamber music programs.
-Highlights have been the performance of Luciano Berio’s Folksongs with the Pollux Ensemble and Nico Hovius and baroque concerts with Early Music icons Wilbert Hazelzet and Marcel Ponseele.
-Several long-term collaborations emerged from these programs, such as with pianist Lineke Lever and guitarist Izhar Elias.
+Considering herself more and more a chamber musician and Lieder singer, Henriette initiates new partnerships in this field, exploring often unknown vocal chamber music with inspiring combinations.
+She launched a concert series in her hometown of Amersfoort in 2015, which focussed on original vocal chamber music programs.
+Highlights were the performance of Luciano Berio’s Folksongs and baroque concerts with Early Music icons Wilbert Hazelzet and Marcel Ponseele.
+Several long-term collaborations emerged from these programs, such as with pianist Lineke Lever.

-During the Corona crisis an unexpected collaboration with jazz musicians Thijs Borsten (piano) Jasper Somsen (double bass) and Jeroen Zijlstra (vocals, trumpet) led to the production of the theatre production “The Wife of Pilate” (De vrouw van Pilatus).
-Henriette Feith and David van Ooijen on theorbo provide the baroque music which is combined with improvisation and jazz in this intriguing monologue.
-Narrator of the piece is Dieuwertje Blok, actress and well-known Dutch TV presenter.
+An unexpected collaboration with jazz musicians Thijs Borsten (piano), Jasper Somsen (double bass) and Jeroen Zijlstra (vocals, trumpet) led to the production of the theatre production “The Wife of Pilate” (De Vrouw van Pilatus) which was performed for four passion (pre-Easter) seasons.
+Henriette Feith and David van Ooijen on theorbo provided the baroque music which, combined with improvisation and jazz, resulted in a fascinating cross-over experience.